Intake Paused until April 1, 2021

-- Have a legally acquired personal net worth of $1.6 million CAD;
+- Legally acquired personal net worth of $2 million;

-- Possess two years of suitable management or business experience within the five years preceding the application;
+- Two years of suitable management or business experience within the five years preceding the application;

-- Commit to making an investment of $800,000 CAD into a passive government guaranteed investment for a period of five years bearing no interest;
+- Investment of $1.2 million into a passive government guaranteed investment for a period of five years bearing no interest;

 - Intend to settle in the province of Quebec.